September 2013 Newsletter

 And burst they do as it's also the time of the year when central heating systems are most likely to break down.
 Sod's Law dictates this only happens when guests are in residence, at which point, in addition to an engineer's emergency call-out fees, you now have to add the cost of compensation and risk a damaging review.

-Our advice is to spend a few pennies to get your engineer out to service your boiler system on a suitable changeover day in the next 2-3 weeks.
+We advise spending a few pennies to get your engineer out to service your boiler system on a suitable changeover day in the next 2-3 weeks.
 That way, you can significantly reduce the risk of a breakdown.

 If you haven't got a pet engineer - then start searching.
 When taking on a new cottage, before we even have a problem, we call suitably qualified engineers until we find one who agrees to attend at the drop of a hat; when you're a holiday cottage owner, you can't keep your guests waiting in the cold!